 Fundraising is a tough nut to crack for many startups.
 But with a growing startup ecosystem, networks connecting the investors and the entrepreneurs are increasing exponentially.

 According to a report, 65% of entrepreneurs admit they were not fully confident they had enough money to start their business.
-Here are some practical tips from various investors and successful entrepreneurs which might help you raise investments to scale your business.
+Here are some practical tips from various investors and successful entrepreneurs which might attract investors to your business.
+It can help you raise investments to scale your business.

 An investor is always interested in the business plan apart from an idea.
 An idea might be unique or innovative but a business plan is what makes it effective.
 Your business plan must include details about your target audience, sales forecast for coming years, a problem which you are going to solve, go-to-market strategy and your plan for scaling the business.
 A most important factor to keep in mind is the uniqueness of your product.
 In other words, how different is your product and what are the existing problems it is catering to?